FermiParadox/backend_sensors_for_seniors/README.md

 # What's this
-Toy project.
-REST API that allows registering seniors, clinics, sensors.
+REST API toy project that allows registering seniors, clinics, sensors.
 Endpoints are protected with JWT and/or an API-key.

 # To run it
 You need: